It is our belief that softwash chemicals should be legal and as safe as possible for people, materials and our environment.

 Available Chlorine: Commercial sodium hypochlorite has 10-15% available chlorine.
 Domestic bleach has 5%.
-And Lightning Cleanze in use has only 0.5-2%, which makes it safe for humans and for our environment.
+And Lightning Cleanze in actual use has only 0.5-2%, which makes it safer for humans and for our environment.

-Non-carcinogenic: Sodium hypochlorite at the levels used in Lightning Cleanze is classified as "not classifiable" as to its carcinogenic effect on humans.
+Non-carcinogenic: Sodium hypochlorite at the levels used in Lightning Cleanze is classed as "not classifiable" as to its carcinogenic effect on humans.

-Lightning Cleanze is best applied using a low-pressure spray system.
+The best way to apply LIghtning Cleanze is with a low-pressure spray system fitted with a Benz 10 nozzle.
 Then simply rinse off using a garden hose or, on suitable surfaces, a power washer using low pressure and/or a fan jet.

-Btw: Lightning Cleanze has an alkaline pH and surfactant, which, along with the agitation of spraying and gentle brushing, loosens the biological growth and helps facilitate its removal during rinsing
+1) Lightning Cleanze has an alkaline pH and surfactant, which, along with the agitation of spraying and gentle brushing, loosens the biological growths and helps facilitate their removal during rinsing

-A maintenance spray with Benz Bio Cleanze every 6-24 months is enough to keep most surfaces permanently clean.
+2) A maintenance spray with Bio Cleanze every 6-24 months is enough to keep most surfaces permanently clean.

 Typically 30-40L will be used by a one-man contractor per day to treat all the elevations of a large detached house, including the paths and drive.
-Some jobs may require as little as 5L, while large contractors can use up to 100L per day.
+Some jobs may require as little as 5L, while large contracts may require up to 100L per day.

-The coverage of Lightning Cleanze is dependant on many factors, such as:
+The exact coverage of Lightning Cleanze is dependant on many factors, such as: